happner/benchmarket/README.md

     require('benchmarket').stop();
   });

-  // all tests are wrapped in benchmarker function
+  // all tests are transparently wrapped in benchmarker function

   it('test 1', function(done) {});
   it('test 2', function(done) {});